 The debate between opponents and proponents of discrimination against conversos was a particularly fierce one with particularly high stakes as both sides accused the other of propounding heretical notions.
 Just as many Old Christians accused the conversos of being heretical judaizers, so the defenders of the conversos followed a similar tactic, accusing their critics of seeking to divide the Christian community in Castile.
 Alonso de Cartagena pointed out that the grace of baptism was not an inherited one, thus undermining the argument that tied the probity of Christian beliefs to a genealogy free from Jewish ancestry.
 Furthermore, both Torquemada and Cartagena offered an alternative reading of Paul attacks upon circumcised Christians in his epistle to Titus (Titus, 1, verses 10-14), arguing that Paul was rejecting those who wished to divide the Church (as they accused anti-converso polemicists of doing) rather than actually opposing judaizing Christians of Jewish descent (the more literal interpretation favoured by polemicists such as the Bachiller Marcos García de Mora).

 Given the influence of the Fortalitium Fidei, it is hardly surprising that both Alonso de Espina and his work have been the subject of a number of recent studies.
-Alisa Meyuhas Ginio has examined the content of the Fortalitium Fidei, focusing particularly on the anti-Jewish content in book three, whilst Ana María Echevarría Arsuaga has analysed the anti-Muslim polemic in book four.
+Steven McMichael and Alisa Meyuhas Ginio have examined the contents of the Fortalitium Fidei, focusing particularly on the anti-Jewish subject matter in book three, whilst Ana María Echevarría Arsuaga has analysed the anti-Muslim polemic in book four.
 More recently, in a timely and persuasive re-examination of how Alonso de Espina presents the Jews and conversos, Rosa Vidal Doval argues that his Fortalitium Fidei should be understood not as a religious polemic or millenarian work but rather as a sermon-like manifesto promoting a programme of reform that is “at its heart exclusionary” as well as the labour of a man who strenuously advocates “a belligerent and uncompromising unity that functioned through repression and exclusion”.
 This work adds to the existing scholarship on the Fortalitium Fidei by examining Alonso de Espina’s actual place in the development of a proto-racial anti-Semitism revolving around genealogical determinism.
 At its heart are the following two questions: Does Alonso de Espina actually espouse and expound the proto-racial ideas of the Toledan rebels?
 Does he perceive the conversos to be unredeemable heretics, condemned to judaize by their Jewish ‘blood’?
 After carefully examining the sections of the Fortalitium Fidei in which Espina discusses the conversion of Jews and the errors of judaizing conversos, this works argues that Espina’s understanding of the ‘converso problem’ affecting Castile is complex but does not depart from standard theological positions on the efficacy of baptism in the conversion of Jews to Christianity.
 Although highly sceptical of the sincerity of the conversos and enthusiastically portraying them collectively as judaizers, Espina is nevertheless not a proponent of racialism.
 Whilst he energetically calls for his allegorical Christian fortress to be cleansed of all forms of spiritual impurity and religious heterogeneity, he never advocates in favour of cleansing it of Jewish ‘blood’ or otherwise discriminating against the conversos on the sole basis of their ancestry.

 Alonso de Espina and the Generalizing of Converso Judaizing